tigerconnect/desktop-app/README.md

 `--no-desktop-shortcut`
 * Prevents the installer from creating a desktop shortcut for TigerConnect.

+`/ntlm-domains="*.adomain.com, *.anotherdomain.com"`
+* A comma-separated list of servers for which integrated authentication is enabled.
+HTTP NTLM and Negotiate authentication will be tried.
+* Any domain listed will be considered for integrated auth.

 `/run-at-login=true`
 * If `true` (the default setting for the Single-Click installer):
   * The TigerConnect app will be executed after the current user logs in.